Brandon Jay McLaren

-Brandon Jay McLaren (born October 15, 1981) is a Canadian actor.
+Brandon Jay McLaren is a Canadian actor.
 He made his first screen appearance in the television series Just Cause (2002).
 He has been known for his main and supporting roles in shows such as Graceland, Power Rangers S.P.D., Ransom, Harper's Island, The Rookie, and Slasher.
 He has also had roles in the feature films She's the Man, Tucker & Dale vs. Evil, and Dead Before Dawn.

-In 2005, he gained prominence with the main role of Jack Landors a.k.a.
-Red SPD Ranger in Power Rangers S.P.D..
+In 2005, McLaren gained prominence with the main role of Jack Landors, the Red Ranger in Power Rangers S.P.D..
 Since then, he has had a variety of roles in several films and television series.

 Early life

-McLaren was born in Vancouver, British Columbia, Canada to Ira and Denise McLaren.
+McLaren was born to Ira and Denise McLaren.
 He graduated from Johnston Heights Secondary School in Surrey, British Columbia, Canada, and received a bachelor's degree in Human Biology from the University at Albany, SUNY in New York State.
 McLaren attended SUNY on an athletic scholarship and was part of the school's NCAA Division I soccer team.